glouppe/info8006-introduction-to-ai/lecture5.md

 ???

-Discuss the sampling algorithms with code, to better communicate the inefficiency and intuition.
+Discuss the sampling algorithms with code, to better communicate the inefficiency and intuition => All of this could be done with a notebook.

+Skip the entire lecture?

 ---